irsbugs/GStreaming/README.md

 ```
 Thus a Control-C will interupt the streaming and exit the program.

 Note that the loop method is not contained in the *Gst* library.
 It is however in the *GObject* or *GLib* libraries.
-Thus it needs to be imported, instatiated and controlled with either of the following:
+Thus it needs to be imported, instantiated and controlled with either of the following:

 ```
 import gi